gatling/gatling/src/docs/content/reference/current/core/concepts/index.md

 2. *Search for 'gatling'* is a *GET* request pointing at *https://github.com/search?q=gatling*

 For more information, check the [Scenario reference section]({{< ref "../scenario" >}}).

+## Injection Profile

+An injection profile is the way Virtual Users are started.
+It's typically either a rate of users started per second over time (open workload) or a current number of users over time (closed workload).

+For more information, check the [Injection reference section]({{< ref "../injection" >}}).

 ## Simulation